ankitcharolia/gitlab-artifacts-cleaner/README.md

 # Gitlab Artifacts Cleaner
 Gitlab Artifacts Cleaner is a command-line tool to cleanup Gitlab stored Artifacts

+**NOTE:** If you need to wipe out a Gitlab project's artifacts, this is the tool for you. **It will delete all the artifacts of the project, but It will NOT delete the project's repository.**

 ## Installation
 **Releases**: https://github.com/ankitcharolia/gitlab-artifacts-cleaner/releases